CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 #### Discount by quantity ordered

-This option can be set if you want to set up a sliding scale of discounts based on the number of items in cart.<br/>
+This option can be set if you want to set up a sliding scale of discounts based on the number of items in cart.
 For example, for "Buy any 5 products, get $10 off your order" kind of promotion, set it to

 ```